Naebody in Particular podcast cover: a collage of old family photographs, handwritten letters, a magnifying glass and a fountain pen

 My grandmother was Marion Louise MacDonald — Nana — and honestly her name did most of the work.
 You hear MacDonald and you picture heather and a tartan and somebody being treacherous to somebody else at a dinner party in 1692.
 I never questioned it.
 Of course I was Scottish.
 Look at the name.

-Nonetheless, she was baptized in 1823 in Troqueer, Scotland — a parish on the west bank of the River Nith, just south of Dumfries, in the old stewartry of Kirkcudbright.
-That’s Galloway, the bottom-left corner of Scotland, the part that never makes it onto the shortbread tin.
+Ellen was baptized in 1823 in Troqueer, Scotland — a parish on the west bank of the River Nith, just south of Dumfries, in the old stewartry of Kirkcudbright.
+That’s Galloway, the bottom-left corner of Scotland, the part they don’t feature on the shortbread tin.

-She married her Yankee Parker in Newton, and then the couple drifted north to Rochester, New Hampshire — the same Strafford County mill country her brother had landed in.
-Both Boyles who got out ended up in the same corner of the same state.
-And, within one generation Galloway was simply gone: the tolbooth gone, the three parishes gone, the granite coast gone.
+She married Yankee Parker in Newton, and then the couple drifted north to Rochester, New Hampshire — the same Strafford County mill country her brother had landed in.
+And, within one generation, whatever was left of Galloway in them was simply gone: the tolbooth, the three parishes, the granite coast.

 In a town named after fertilizer.